-If a parent / guardian does not agree with the decision, they should not sign the IPRC Statement of Decision at the meeting.
+If a parent / quardian does not agree with the decision, they should not sign the IPRC Statement of Decision at the meeting.
 The parent / guardian may, by providing written notice to the chair of the IPRC, request a second meeting with the committee.
-That request must be given to the Chair of the Committee within 15 calendar days of the parent / guardian's receipt of the IPRC decision.
+The chair of the IPRC will arrange for a meeting to be held as soon as possible.
+Following the followup meeting, the IPRC chair will inform the school board and the parents if any changes were made to the IPRC decision and, if so, provide a revised statement of decision and written reasons for the changes.
+Parents / quardians will be asked to consent to the revised identification and/or placement decision.